00 Schneider – Jagd auf Nihil Baxter

 He wrote the script as well as the music, did film direction, and played the main character and several additional roles.

 Plot

-The funny clown Bratislav Metulskie is found dead in circus "Apollo".
-The retired commissioner 00 Schneider is asked to assume control of the case.
-Schneider and his aged sidekick Körschgen investigate to find the murderer, Nihil Baxter, a passionate art collector who is a little nuts and does not cultivate social contacts at all.
-Commissioner Schneider investigates at the circus and pays Baxter a visit.
+The funny clown Bratislav Metulskie is found dead in the "Apollo" circus.
+Retired inspector 00 Schneider is asked to take over the case.
+Schneider and his aged sidekick Körschgen investigate the murder and soon identify a suspect by the name of Nihil Baxter.
+The passionate art collector is a little nuts and does not cultivate social contacts at all.
+Inspector Schneider investigates at the circus and pays Baxter a visit.
 Baxter makes up an alibi and claims that he was working on a painting when the murder took place.
-The Sidekick Körschgen finds out that the picture is an imitation.
+Körschgen finds out that the picture is an imitation.
 When Baxter tries to escape to Rio by plane after he stole a sculpture from the practice of Dr. Hasenbein, 00 Schneider and his sidekick are also on board.
 As they are incognito, they are able to arrest the criminal with the help of the world-famous "sniffer dog nose" pilot.

+Creation

+Helge Schneider has described his second film as his best.
+The film is a colorful kaleidoscope of characters, scenes and locations.
+Even more than the other Schneider films, this one is characterized by a loose, often almost superfluous basic plot, which Schneider repeatedly tilts, twists or even abandons with great pleasure.
+An avant-garde sequence in the Neandertal Museum in Mettmann, for example, which is accompanied by an opera parody sung by Schneider himself (Schneider sings the operating instructions for a Uher tape recorder backwards), turns out to be the detective's dream.
+What was most important to Schneider was the portrayal of the characters' lives and everyday lives.
+Added to this was his special way of filming: basically without a script.